Fabien Claude

 Fabien Claude (born 22 December 1994) is a French biathlete.
+He is a two-time Olympic medalist in the men's relay event, winning gold in 2026 and silver in 2022.

 Career

 His first year in biathlon was 2006.
 He made his international debut in 2011.
 He won the Junior Men's pursuit and placed 2nd with the French relay team at the Biathlon Junior World Championships 2014.
 He was part of the French relay team that achieved 3rd place in the relay in Hochfilzen during the 2019–20 season.
 His first individual podium position was 3rd place in the individual discipline in Pokljuka during the 2019–20 season.
 His second podium was 2nd place in the pursuit in Kontiolahti during the 2020–21 season.
-His brothers Florent Claude and Emilien Claude are also biathletes.